Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 4. Emits a series of events to the client to signal successful connection and authentication.

 ### 4.2 Player Data Structure
-The `Player` struct, defined in `horizon_data_types.rs`, contains all relevant information about a player:
+The `Player` struct, defined in `horizon_data_types`, contains all relevant information about a player:

 ```rust
 pub struct Player {